A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Summary

 \section{Summary}

-\fi \iflong We have demonstrated that underlying many PAC-Bayes bounds is a (typically implicit) supermartingale or reverse submartingale structure.
-Such structure, when coupled with the method of mixtures and Ville's inequalities, provides a general method of deriving new bounds and serves to illuminate the connection between existing bounds (Table~\ref{tab:generalization}).
-For instance, we are able to generate PAC-Bayes bounds for sub-$\psi$ processes \citep[Tables 3 and 4]{howard2020time}, a broad class of stochastic processes which itself encapsulates a large swath of existing concentration inequalities.
+We have demonstrated that underlying many PAC-Bayes bounds is a (typically implicit) supermartingale or reverse submartingale structure.
+Such structure, when coupled with the method of mixtures and Ville's inequalities, provides a general method of deriving new bounds and illuminates the connection between existing ones (Table~\ref{tab:generalization}).
+For instance, we are able to generate PAC-Bayes bounds for sub-$\psi$ processes \citep[Tables 3 and 4]{howard2020time}, a broad class of processes which itself encapsulates a large swath of existing concentration inequalities.
 More generally, as soon as one identifies a nonnegative supermartingale or reverse submartingale with bounded initial value, our framework supplies a PAC-Bayes bound.
 We hope this serves to both ease the search for future bounds and to provide a more unified view of the existing literature.

-Beyond providing a unifying view of existing bounds, our martingale-based approach provides time-uniform bounds (i.e., valid at all stopping times), whereas the majority of previous bounds in the literature are fixed-time results.
+Beyond such unification, our martingale-based approach provides time-uniform bounds (i.e., valid at all stopping times), whereas the majority of previous bounds in the literature are fixed-time results.
 Moreover, we are able to shed many traditional distribution assumptions.
 Many of our bounds do not require i.i.d.\ data, and those based on supermartingales require no explicit assumptions (Table~\ref{tab:conditions}).
 We hope that the anytime nature of our bounds is not just a theoretical curiosity, but useful for computing generalization bounds in practice.
 Indeed, because they allow for adaptive stopping and continuous monitoring of data, practitioners are able to repeatedly compute the bounds as more data are used without sacrificing statistical validity.
-This enables, for instance, deciding when to stop gathering new data based on the evolution of the bound (or confidence sequence, Section~\ref{sec:confseq}) over time.
+We hope, for instance, that these properties can serve efforts to generate non-vacuous generalization bounds for neural networks~\citep{dziugaite2017computing,biggs2022non,liao2020pac}.
+Instead of computing bounds off a fixed test set, our methods enable the collection of more data and the monitoring of the evolution of the bound over time.